 - Options for completing training requirement

-OVPR maintains a list of courses, seminars and activities approved to meet the NSF and USDA-NIFA research ethics training requirement, at
+OVPR maintains a list of courses, seminars and activities approved to meet the NSF and USDA-NIFA research ethics training requirement.

 Postdoctoral researchers can complete the Collaborative IRB Training Initiative (CITI) Responsible Conduct of Research curriculum (see approved course list for details).
-Postdoctoral researchers who plan to apply for funding as a University of Minnesota principal investigator (PI) must complete the University's Responsible Conduct of Research (RCR) core curriculum.
+Postdoctoral researchers who plan to apply for funding as a University of Minnesota PI must complete the University's Responsible Conduct of Research (RCR) core curriculum.
 For details, see

 Graduate and Undergraduate Students: